apache/spark/docs/cloud-integration.md

 classic FileOutputCommitter is safe there -however this new committer scales better for large jobs with deep and wide directory trees.

-Because google GCS does not support atomic directory renaming, the manifest committer should be used where available.
+Because Google GCS does not support atomic directory renaming, the manifest committer should be used where available.

 This committer does support  "dynamic partition overwrite" (see below).